-Chairs: Carolyn Brown and Karen Petersen, Ecometrix Incorporated
+Chairs: Carolyn Brown and Paul Patrick, Ecometrix Incorporated

 There are over 100 power plants and numerous industrial facilities on the shores of the Great Lakes that depend on cooling water for operations.
 Elevated discharge temperatures have various effects on biota.
 Growing concerns of the effects of thermal plumes in the environment have resulted in regulators demanding more rigorous proof of negligible effects to sensitive fish populations.
 This session will explore the challenges in research related to thermal plume effects on aquatic ecosystems as well as the regulations that have resulted.
 Presentations will cover a broad spectrum, from embryo development to negotiations with regulators on acceptable temperature limits.